corda/corda-docs-portal/content/en/docs/tutorials/corda-4/build-basic-cordapp/basic-cordapp-state.md

 3. Select all the constructors that appear and click **OK**.

-4. Add the following annotation before the constructor to ensure that all variables appear: `@ConstructorForDeserialization`
+4. Add the `@ConstructorForDeserialization` annotation before the constructor to ensure that all variables appear.

     This annotation:
-    * Indicates which constructor will be used for serialization when there are multiple constructors in a state class.
+    * Indicates which constructor is used for serialization when there are multiple constructors in a state class.
     * Is usually annotated at the constructor that has the most parameters fields.

 {{< note >}}